kifj/stomp-test/README.md

 ## RPM package

-A RPM package can be built by
+RPM package can be built by executing

 	mvn -Prpm clean package

 ## Docker images

-Docker images can be can be built by
+Docker images can be built by executing

 	mvn -Pdocker clean install

+## Kubernetes resources

+are located in folder etc/k8s